mathworks/adc-synchronized-with-pwm/README.md

 ## EN Introduction
 This demo model shows how to control the current flowing in an inductor by changing the average voltage applied to the inductor by PWM.

+### How to Run
+1.Open the Project file in this repoitry and open one of the models stored in the Models folder.
+2.Run the simulation and check the waveforms in the Data Inspector or Scope Block.

  <img src=https://user-images.githubusercontent.com/62166747/153810086-c810ee2a-48d8-44cb-84f9-69b1c4fd83dc.PNG width="60%" height="60%"
  />
  <img src=https://user-images.githubusercontent.com/62166747/153804864-ed1d8fee-7aaa-4ad6-a096-7b74018feee3.gif